microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraAttributeSet.md

 ## DESCRIPTION

 The `Set-EntraAttributeSet` cmdlet updates a Microsoft Entra ID attribute set object specified by its ID.
-Specify `Id` parameter to Update a Microsoft Entra ID attribute set object.
+Specify `AttributeSetId` parameter to Update a Microsoft Entra ID attribute set object.

 In delegated scenarios with work or school accounts, the signed-in user must be assigned a supported Microsoft Entra role or a custom role with a supported role permission.